armbrusterlab/metadata-magnet/pipeline_tutorial.md

 <img width="1015" height="58" alt="image" src="https://github.com/user-attachments/assets/69ecfa91-4410-4da8-aca8-80dba267c8c8" />

 #### Visualize the data
+Sometimes, the GUI fails to show the most recent version of figures, even if you refresh the image list.
+In that case, please open the file from the terminal.
 ##### Histograms
 You can make histograms on any numeric variable, such as the sequence_length column which is created if loading unaligned sequences.
 Histograms are produced on several levels: a histogram for the entire dataset, a set of histograms for each group variable category, and a set of histograms for each subcategory within the category.
 If the selected group variable is (isolation source) category, then the subcategory will be (isolation source) subcategory.
 If the selected group variable is genus, then the subcategory will be species.
 If the reference sequence appears in the current subset of the data, its length will also be marked on the histograms.